 Who should attend the care huddle?

 are involved.
-Aim to conduct the care huddle, as a stand-up, at least a couple of times a week, if not daily.
+Aim to conduct the care huddle, as a stand-up meeting, at least a couple of times a week, if not daily.

 It is essential that representatives from all care teams attend the care huddle on a rotating basis, this allows both the coordinators and management teams to hear feedback from care staff directly.
-Giving care staff a channel where they are heard is invaluable in building safety culture.
+Giving care staff a channel where they can be heard is invaluable in building safety culture.

 How to structure a care huddle